 Route to a named Account/Company Owner using a custom field

 It's common to have a custom field in Salesforce for Named or Target accounts.
 In most cases, this is a checkbox field with a value of TRUE/FALSE or a Lookup field to the User populated with the Owner of the Account or Company.

 Value: Full Assignee Email Address or AssigneeId

-Here is an example of Queue configured to route to Liz if the account is marked as a Target Account and the Account is owned by email@example.com.
-Both of these things must be true to match to this queue or the Account SDR Owner must be a specific SDR - as denoted by their 18-digit Salesforce UserId.
+Here is an example of Queue configured to route to Liz if the account is marked as a Target Account and firstname.lastname@example.org owns the Account.
+Both things must be true to match this queue, or the Account SDR Owner must be a specific SDR - as denoted by their 18-digit Salesforce UserId.

 Note: If you have the 15-digit UserId, this will need to be converted to their 18-digit UserId.

 These queues reference specific assignee emails, so once you have a version created for one user, you will need to Duplicate this queue and create one per sales rep. Make sure to prioritize them first on the Router!